-M&A Brokers’ and advisors’ professional process for selling a business is known to generate the most successful results for business owner clients.
+The M&A Brokers’ and advisors’ professional process for selling a business generates the most successful results for business owner clients.
 This professional process works for selling a manufacturing business, spinning off a corporate division, or for divesting service companies.
 Part of the merger and acquisition approach involves building a clear, accurate, and persuasive “story”, emphasizing the strong selling points of the firm.

 Most business owners have ample experience in selling products or service and making deals.
 After years of experience with customers and suppliers, it’s not surprising that owners tend to approach selling a business with the same approach and tactics.
 However, most sellers who have spent years building a successful business are often unaware just how different the process of selling a business is from running a business.

-Savvy business sellers realize how important a selling approach that is tailored to this very important process will depend on the guidance and experience of a top M&A Broker, investment bank or business broker (also referred to as a business intermediary).
-After securing that professional guidance, sellers are then freed to benefit from their personal strengths rater than letting those strengths possibly interfere with the selling process.
+Savvy business sellers realize that developing a selling approach that is tailored to this very important process will depend on the guidance and experience of a top M&A Broker, investment bank, or business broker (also referred to as a business intermediary).
+After securing that professional guidance, sellers are free to benefit from their personal strengths rather than letting those strengths possibly interfere with the selling process.
 The following strong selling points are guideposts on the road to a successful business sales transaction.

 Pricing Your Business To Sell

 Business sellers are generally good business people – they have built and run a successful business, after all.
 As such, they naturally tend to want the best possible price for their business.
 While that is understandable, realistic pricing is perhaps the most important factor in selling a business from a point of strength.
 Understanding the marketplace as it is currently – not some high water mark reached in the past or that might be possible at some point in the future – is essential.